mjdamgaard/Notes/Physics/QED/README.md

 at some point, but since no one reads it currently anyway, and since I'm quite exhausted now from working a lot on this problem, I might very well delay this update for a while.

+(16.05.24) No, I now (think I) know how to make the argument from my vacuum paper work!
+And what's more, it might also give us a solution to Task 2!
+So I think we can therefore get through the whole thing, potentially (i.e. all the tasks), with this new idea!
+I've described it in '23-xx note collection.tex' found in the 'backup' folder.
+I'm going on a vacation now (to Norway), and when I get back, I will update (and correct) my vacuum paper!

 Feel free to email me if you have any questions about my work.